 Company Name: START Time: Who participated in the Mock Recall?
-Comments Name Position Mock Recall Responsibilities/Duties Mock Recall Scenario - Specific product to be rec - Customers/suppliers inv Comments ,,,,,
+Comments Name Position Mock Recall Responsibilities/Duties Aock Recall Scenario - Specific product to be rec - Customers/suppliers inv Comments

 Contacting Customers/Suppliers Comments

-- Identify who/where product was shipped to and who/where it came from
+Identify who/where product was shipped to and who/where it came from

 Who would you call to get the products back?

 Company Contact Number

-List of applicable records (Attach all relevant form ; collected/gathered s) Where is this information stored?
-Comments
+List of applicable records co Attach all relevant forms) ollected/gathered Where is this information Comments

--
+Attach an relevant for msj stored?

+Attach an relevant for his Stored?

--
+- stored?